sixteenmillimeter/GNAL/README.md

 ### V3

-The goals of V3 are to **greatly** optimize the spiral generation code for speed and to restore the feature of the V1 spiral which maintains a consistent size of individual facets throughout the spiral as the diameter changes.
+The goals of V3 are to **greatly** optimize the spiral generation code for speed and to restore the feature of the V1 spiral which maintains a consistent size of individual facets throughout the spiral even as the diameter changes.
+This will be considered a stable release.

+This version will also contain a 4x reel stacking feature so that all models can be stacked with 3 spiral reels and a top piece.
+That will give 200ft capacity to the 50ft model and 400ft capacity to the 100ft model.

 ## License